-founding, dedication, growth, and present standing in the field of community service of our Jewish Community Center there he will find countless accounts of and references to the outstanding work of Norman I. Godfrey.
+When one reads the history of the founding, dedication, growth, and present standing in the field of community service of our Jewish Community Center there he will find countless accounts of and references to the outstanding work of Norman I. Godfrey.

-him out as the first executive director to the day the Omnipotent Father took him unto Himself, Norman Godfrey was wrapped up in the work of our Community Center.
+From the day the committee singled him out as the first executive director to the day the Omnipotent Father took him unto Himself, Norman Godfrey was wrapped up in the work of our Community Center.
 He never knew the meaning of a time clock.
 Time meant nothing as long as there was work to be done.
 Many of you recall the number of times we sent him home after a very long day's work.
-Many of you, however, do not know that his day's work did not end when he left for home for there over the kitchen table or in front of the fireplace he discussed the probvoted wife, Ethel.
+Many of you, however, do not know that his day's work did not end when he left for home for there over the kitchen table or in front of the fireplace he discussed the problems of the day with his loyal and devoted wife, Ethel.
 We were the recipients of the benefits derived from those long unseen hours.